vbrusca/SolderlessVeryLargeNiMhBattery/README.md

 # SolderlessVeryLargeNiMhBattery
-A free, open source, repository for creating safe, large, DIY, batteries that require no soldering.
+A free, open source, repository with 3D printable models for creating safe, large, DIY, batteries that require no soldering.

 # Authors
 Carlo Bruscani